Digital divide in Colombia: Physical access

 One digital divide study displayed physical access as "having"/"not having" access to the internet.
 Those who are less fortunate have been shown to lack educational advantage, due to the fact of not having access to internet as common as those who are more fortunate in wealth.
-Communities that are more technological advanced offers their communities to expand their knowledge and be able to communicate with other worlds.
+Communities that are more technologically advanced offers their communities to expand their knowledge and be able to communicate with other worlds.
 The intellectual advantage is common for countries, such as Colombia, where the poor communities are lacking the opportunities offered to those who are on the other side of town with more advantage.
 Poor communities are focusing on trying to make ends meet, and working hard labor without being offered to make a change to better themselves.
 The internet plays an important role in this, due to the fact that the internet provides opportunities to explore new jobs and to widen individuals' knowledge.
 In certain areas where the communities are wealthy, the internet is provided at the access of their hands.
 Being able to access the internet so easily, gives privileged individuals the chance to go beyond their expectations and get their point out into the world.